-Below you can find about a host of different Accessibility features that are available in Office 365 apps to help get the best out of your learning experience!
+Below you can find about a host of different Accessibility features that are available in Microsoft 365 apps to help get the best out of your learning experience!

 Immersive Reader can read your text aloud by word or document with text to speech.
 You can change the speed, sound, and even the language of the reading voice.

 To suit your visual preferences you can easily adjust the formatting of the text including; column width, page, and font colour, text spacing and font size.
 You also break up words into Syllables and have different parts of speech; Nouns, Verbs, Adjectives and Adverbs, highlighted in different colours.

 The line focus feature can be used to limit the number of lines of text that are showing like a reading ruler.
 With Picture Dictionary if you click certain words it will show a picture.
 You can also change the language, either by word or full document by using Translate.